San Elijo State Beach

 San Elijo State Beach is a California State Beach in San Diego County, California, United States.

 Location

-San Elijo State Beach is near San Diego, by San Elijo Lagoon, adjacent to the Cardiff State Beach.
+San Elijo State Beach is near San Diego, by San Elijo Lagoon, adjacent to Cardiff State Beach.

 San Elijo State Beach offers swimming, surfing, boogie-boarding, skim-boarding, showers, picnicking, and camping.
 Campsite reservations are made through Reserve America, and sites book up to 6 months in advance.
-The narrow, bluff-backed stretch of sand has a nearby reef popular with snorkelers and divers.
+The narrow, bluff-backed stretch of sand has a nearby reef that is popular with snorkelers and divers.
 Also, at low tide, there is a tide pool that many walk to in order to see the sea life.

 The campsite is great for family and friends.
 It is located on a bluff right above the beach.
-It is perfect for photographers everywhere to get that perfect shot of a sunset.
-Jellyfish are frequent in the area, many see them either during the day or when at low tide.
+It is perfect for photographers to get that perfect shot of a sunset.
+Jellyfish are frequent in the area; many see them either during the day or at low tide.